 Hmmmm… not amused.

-The Crane Hotel is one of the fanciest hotels on the island perched on the cliffs overlooking Crane Beach, often cited as one of the best beaches in the world.
+The Crane Hotel is one of the fanciest hotels in Barbados perched on the cliffs overlooking Crane Beach, often cited as one of the best beaches in the world.
 It’s in demand, obviously.

 So, instead, I grabbed some banana bread and a coffee from the little ice cream shop there and went down in the elevator to the beach.
 Aaaand, then I got booted off my sun lounger as I wasn’t staying there – ‘this is Barbados honey’ so said the lady – and lay on my sarong on the beach to get started on my breakfast.
 Could be worse.